 ‘The Monk of Salzburg and the Schöne Madonnen’ – Yale University – 5th December 2017

-David Murray will be talking about late 14th century Marian Devotion at Yale University’s Medieval Lunch Series.
-Further details will be added in due course at http://medieval.yale.edu/events/yale-medieval-lunch-series
+David Murray spoke about late 14th century Marian Devotion at Yale University’s Medieval Lunch Series. http://medieval.yale.edu/events/yale-medieval-lunch-series

 ‘Across Court and Cloister: Jerusalem in Medieval Europe’ – Cambridge University Medieval Art Seminar – 6th November 2017